Colorectal Cancer

 Radiotherapy and/or chemotherapy

-Patients with more advanced disease may require treatment with radiotherapy and/or chemotherapy in addition to surgery.
+Patients with more advanced disease may require treatment with radiotherapy and/or chemotherapy in addition to colorectal cancer surgery.

 With better understanding of the disease, improved surgical techniques and better chemotherapy drugs, selected cases of Stage IV cancer or locally advanced cancers where the tumour has involved surrounding organs may also potentially be cured.